Part 1 - Death Knell

 “Bead Line, immortals who need not the aid of man but seek clairvoyance through the eyes of the lesser.
 Gods, devils, and other kin alike all pursue the strong minds of the Bead Line Guard.

 The armoured man closes the book and his eyes, thinking about what this passage means.
 He stands, tucks the book under his chest plate, and begins to pace, contemplating what words he would say to any wight, spirit, or revenant needing guidance.
-He looks at his own hands, gauntleted in azure armour.
-He looks up and sighs again.
+He looks at his own hands, gauntleted in azure armour before he looks up and sighs again.
 He leans on Claiomh’s tree, looking at the trunk and the branches above.
-He’s seen many trees like this in his travels.
-They differ from trees of the living world in that they are not single organisms that grow from one seed, but many different energies and auras that snag onto one another in these abysmal plains, often creating twisting forms like that of spectres in agony.
+He’s seen many trees like this in his travels and they differ from trees of the living world in that they are not single organisms that grow from one seed, but many different energies and auras that snag onto one another in these abysmal plains, often creating twisting forms like that of spectres in agony.

-The armoured man looks at a particular vine on the trunk.
-He reaches out and examines it.
+The armoured man looks at a particular vine on the trunk and he reaches out and examines it.
 “Gray worm vine…” he says, noticing that it is a rare and valuable vine, used for making ropes and other tools.
 He takes out his knife and begins to gather some of the vegetation.

 The azure knight steps back and ponders the meaning of the eyes peering out from the tree’s trunk.
 “How could such a thing occur?”
-He ponders as he steps closer, bringing his knife up to where the eyes are.
+He ponders as he steps closer once more, bringing his knife up to where the eyes are.
 He gently cuts away at the plant life around them and uncovers Claiomh’s sullen face.

 “You just won’t die, will you?” was the first thing Claiomh heard as he woke from a sore and dreadful slumber.
 He opened his eyes slowly and saw his captain sitting in the corner of the medical tent, hunched over in thought.
 His fingers were steepled and his eyes were focused angrily upon the lieutenant’s frail form.